gbhorne/ml-platform-gcp/README.md

 # ML Platform Architecture: End-to-End Implementation on GCP

+> **Implementation Context**
+> This project was implemented in a controlled lab environment for demonstrative and portfolio purposes.
+It reflects real hands-on architectural design and build work on Google Cloud.
+Operational costs shown are from the actual lab deployment at small scale.
+Business impact figures such as savings, hours reduced, and ROI are modeled enterprise-scale scenarios; actual production results would depend on SKU volume, data scale, operational integration, and organizational processes.

 > Production-ready machine learning platform for retail sales forecasting using BigQuery ML — achieving 95% confidence intervals at $1.58/month.

 ![GCP](https://img.shields.io/badge/Google_Cloud-4285F4?style=for-the-badge&logo=google-cloud&logoColor=white)